cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Bulwark Core.
+It is recommended to have at least 1 GB of memory available when compiling CRyptoCrowd Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 ## Dependency Build Instructions